tewarid/tewarid.github.io/_posts/2023/2023-01-26-picamera2-performance.md

 print(end - start)
 ```

 It takes `2.18` seconds to run on 32-bit Raspberry Pi OS and `1.37` seconds on 64-bit.
+Comparing this with result from previous sample demonstrates that optimizing `make_image` is critical to improving performance.

 ## Convert asynchronously and stream to network